Hot Banana Games

 A presentation by Dr. Tanya Pobude, showing 92.6% of board game designers for the top 400 games on BoardGameGeek, the largest online board game database, were white men.

-The Discovery
+The discovery

 Market Research

+I also studied the general consumer market.
 According to various research, Asian Canadians and Americans are one of the fastest-growing ethnic groups in North America with higher buying power than other demographic groups over the past 20 years.
 They are constantly looking for relatable products, such as Steam Up, to buy with confidence.
-Steam Up can help diversify the board game space, build stronger connection with the community, and convert new audiences into future board game enthusiasts.

 A typical day at a Dim Sum restaurant